ELD Electronic Log Device for Successful Trucking Operations in Canada

 What Other Features Are Needed for Trucking Operations?

-The extra features that accompany the electronic logging device are also important in making the right decision.
+The extra features that accompany the ELD are also important in making the right decision.
 These features can be used to optimize the performance of the fleet, and carriers should know them and ask the provider about including them in their plan:

-• IFTA reporting.
+• IFTA mileage reporting.
 ELD systems integrate a feature to streamline IFTA calculations.
-The elog device can compute accurate kilometers per jurisdiction and ease tax reporting.
+The elog device can collect accurate mileage data per jurisdiction and ease IFTA reporting.

 • GPS tracking.
 GPS trackers make drivers, vehicles, and loads safer.
 They also allow carriers to improve their customer service with more efficient load assignment and accurate ETA.

 • Idle time reporting.
 Since the device is synchronized with the engine, it can keep track of idling time.
-This enhances fleet efficiency by helping to manage this behaviour and reduce fuel costs.
+This enhances fleet efficiency by helping to manage idling better and reduce fuel costs.

 • Vehicle diagnostics.
 Fault code detection and inspection reporting make it easier to keep fleet maintenance on schedule.
 This way, the vehicles are always in top shape, breakdowns are prevented, and reparation costs are substantially reduced.